TetronIO/JIM/README.md

 ## Getting Started
 To run JIM locally:
-1. Configure an OIDC client for JIM with your IDP (i.e. KeyCloak/ADFS/Entra ID/etc.) using a Hybrid Flow [more info needed here]
+1. Configure an OIDC client for JIM with your IDP (i.e. KeyCloak/ADFS/Entra ID/Okta/NetIQ/etc.) using a Hybrid Flow (see section below)
 1. Make sure Docker Desktop is installed.
 1. Clone the repo.
 1. Create a `.env` file in the repo root (see example below).
 1. Run Docker Compose in your favourite IDE, configured for your platform (see examples below).

+2. ### Setup SSO
+Todo...

 ### `.env` Entra ID Example:
 For federating JIM with Entra ID.
 Replace `<...>` elements with your real values.